PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-22 11:16:31
+Last updated: 2024-04-22 11:17:10
-Random Quote: There's chaos in you.
-Embrace the chaos! - Arthur Harrow
+Random Quote: Death is always inevitable. destiny is nothing but the connection between cause and effect.
+In light, in shadow. -